Back to all posts

 There is a simple solution, though.
 With tools like Runn, you can easily use placeholders for demand planning in your project management.
 Placeholders help you pinpoint precisely what skills and expertise your resource pool is missing, as well as the availability required and the costs it would incur.

-Runn also supplies you with a resource planning template for different types of projects so creating a resource plan has never been easier.
+Runn also supplies you with a resource planning template for different types of projects, so creating a resource plan has never been easier.

 Apply the 80% utilization rule

-In short, this rule means that you should never book 100% of your people's time with billable work.
-Any resource planning guide will point out that it's important to always keep a little room for admin or non-billable work, unexpected leave, vacations - and even just changes in priorities.
+Any resource planning guide will point out that it's important to always keep a little room for admin or non-billable work, unexpected leave, vacations, and even just changes in priorities.

-Optimistic for the future
+Optimistic for the future: progress over perfection

 SIGN-UP FOR MORE